xuchen66/sphinx-emdocs/source/serialem_note_accurate_eucentric_focus_button.rst

 As a result, switching to those magnifications will place the microscope much closer to the correct focus, reducing or eliminating the need for manual focus adjustments during routine operation.

+.. _note:

+  After this note is written, I learnt this from Wim Hagan that if one uses DarkField Wobbler on the right handpanel during the alignment the focus could be assigned fairly accurate.
+I decide not to retract this note, as the idea in this note is still somewhat valid.